This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Driving from St. George, Utah – 41 miles (1 h)

-Consider joining a guided tour that includes transportation to and from Zion National Park.
+- Guided Tour: Consider joining a guided tour that includes transportation to and from Zion National Park.
 This allows you to relax and enjoy the journey while a knowledgeable guide takes care of the logistics.

-Selecting the ideal time to visit Zion National Park can greatly enhance your overall experience.
 Zion is a great destination to visit at any time of the year.
 And, it is open 24 hours a day, every day of the year.
 However, some facilities reduce the opening hours during winter.
 I have visited Zion so many times at different times of the year and I have to honestly say that it is an awesome place to see no matter what month you visit!

-Springtime brings blooming wildflowers, cascading waterfalls, and milder temperatures, making it an enchanting season to explore Zion.
+- Spring (March to May): Springtime brings blooming wildflowers, cascading waterfalls, and milder temperatures, making it a perfect time to explore Zion.

 However, be aware that spring is also a popular time for visitors, resulting in larger crowds.
 Plan your visit during weekdays or consider early morning or late afternoon outings to avoid peak times.

-Summer offers longer days and a wide range of outdoor activities.
-It’s an excellent time for hiking, river tubing, and exploring the park’s scenic wonders.
+- Summer (June to August): Summer offers longer days and a wide range of outdoor activities.
+It’s a great time for hiking, river tubing, and exploring the park’s scenic wonders.

 Keep in mind that summer can be hot, with temperatures often exceeding 100°F (38°C).
 Plan your activities accordingly, stay hydrated, and seek shade during the hottest parts of the day.

-Fall is a breathtaking time to visit Zion as the landscape transforms into a vivid tapestry of autumn colors.
+- Fall (September to November): Fall is one of the best times to visit Zion as the landscape transforms into vivid autumn colors.
 The weather is generally pleasant, and the crowds start to thin out after the peak summer season.

 Be prepared for cooler temperatures in the later months of fall and consider layering your clothing accordingly.